Role of Douglas Haig in 1918: "Backs to the Wall"

 On 8 April Haig, having learned of intelligence reports of German reserves massing in the British sector, tried again, asking his French liaison officer, General de Laguiche, to ask Foch to send French divisions to free up six British divisions to form a reserve in Flanders, but Weygand arrived at GHQ to tell Herbert Lawrence in person that this was not going to happen.
 Wilson arrived in France on the morning of 9 April, just as the German offensive in Flanders was beginning.

 British Intelligence did not predict the scale of Georgette, although in fairness the Germans were changing their plans frequently and only finalised their intentions a week or so beforehand.
 The Germans enjoyed significant artillery superiority (although less than they would have preferred after the intense fighting in the Somme sector) and some of the BEF line was held by poor-quality Portuguese divisions.
 Foch visited Haig at 1pm on 9 April, and again refused Haig's demand that the French take over more BEF line so as to free up a British reserve.
 Haig felt that Foch's proposal to deploy 4 French divisions west of Amiens would simply increase Rawlinson's logistical troubles without doing much to help.
-On 10 April Georgette was extended northwards, as von Arnim's Fourth Army also attacked, forcing the evacuation of Armentieres by Du Cane's XV Corps.
+On 10 April Georgette was extended northwards, as Friedrich Sixt von Armin's Fourth Army also attacked, forcing the evacuation of Armentières by John Du Cane's XV Corps.
 Haig yet again demanded that the French take over "some portion" of the British line and give French assistance "in order ... to continue the battle".